merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
 We've already prepped the Infant Gut Dataset to be ready for the metabolism estimation commands below, but in case you are working on your own dataset, please note that before you can run {% include PROGRAM name="anvi-estimate-metabolism" %} on a fresh {% include ARTIFACT name="contigs-db" text="contigs database," %} you would need to first set up KEGG data on your computer using {% include PROGRAM name="anvi-setup-kegg-kofams" %} and then annotate your database using {% include PROGRAM name="anvi-run-kegg-kofams" %}.

 Let's get to it.
-To start off, we want an overview picture of what metabolisms the organisms in our {% include ARTIFACT name="collection" %} are capable of.
-We could visualize this nicely if we had a matrix of the completeness scores for each metabolic module in the KEGG MODULE database in each {% include ARTIFACT name="bin" %}. {% include PROGRAM name="anvi-estimate-metabolism" %} can provide output files in matrix format if we run it in "multi-mode", which means we will have to create an {% include ARTIFACT name="internal-genomes" text="internal genomes file" %} for the bins in our {% include ARTIFACT name="collection" %}:
+To start off, we want an overview picture of what metabolisms the organisms in our collection are capable of.
+We could visualize this nicely if we had a matrix of the completeness scores for each metabolic module in the KEGG MODULE database in each bin. {% include PROGRAM name="anvi-estimate-metabolism" %} can provide output files in matrix format if we run it in "multi-mode", which means we will have to create an {% include ARTIFACT name="internal-genomes" text="internal genomes file" %} for the bins in our collection:

 name|bin_id|collection_id|profile_db_path|contigs_db_path
 |:---|:---|:---|:---|:---|